The latest trend for swimwear this summer has been ‘Nude’. But whose nude is it anyway?

 2. Brittne Babe Swim

 Brittne Jackson is young, super fit, and an Instagram fitness sensation.
 She’s a natural athlete, certified personal trainer, online health and wellness coach and a full-time college student – and she also makes totally affordable swimwear.
 Brittne Babe Swim is another success for BJ who has had to face quite a few naysayers in her quest for fitspo domination.
 Her ‘Ebony’ two piece is super cute and is just $15USD (available in sizes small, medium and large).
 It has a tube top with removable padding and the bikini bottoms are low-rise with a ‘cheeky’ cut.
 While this swimsuit may not last forever, it will definitely last the summer!
-Shop it here.
+Shop it here (currently out of stock).

 3. Smart & Sexy